 - what comes up during the day that I need to figure out what to do about, later on…

 I’m sharing the system as it works for me, with plenty of suggestions and alternatives along the way.
 Still: this might not be the system that works for you.
 These lists are a part of my planning strategy, but they do not stand on their own.
 They work in tandem with regular attention paid to what makes me tick, motivates me, and inspires me.
 I also don’t use ALL of these lists ALL of the time.
 Else I would be spending my entire day writing and rewriting lists.
-I have used all of these regularly and by now I’ve gathered a series of clues to when I need what list most.
+I have used all of these regularly.
+And by now I’ve gathered a lot of clues for when I need what list most.
 They all have personal cues that help me notice that I need to use them NOW.

-Some people do a lot better paying attention to their energy levels and curiosity first, before even considering listmaking, planning or scheduling… There are whole planning systems available based on how you want to feel every day, or prioritizing sleep, exercise, and bio-rhythms as a starting point, instead of projects and tasks- something this lists system tends towards.
-Any system that supports you requires you to get clear on where you want to go and what you want to achieve and center that.
+Some people do a lot better paying attention to their energy levels and curiosity first.
+They need to check in with themselves more, before even considering listmaking, planning or scheduling.
+There are whole planning systems available based on ” how you want to feel every day”.
+Others focus on prioritizing sleep, exercise, and bio-rhythms as a starting point.
+These often require you to break away from systems based on projects and tasks- something this lists system tends towards.
+Of course, once you are familiar with both, there is no reason not to combine them into your own unique system.
+However; any system that supports you requires YOU to get clear on where you want to go and what you want to achieve and prioritize that.
 As always: these are just ideas.
 Explore what works best for you.

 You will most likely need to handle it more than once…